Processing Pipeline in SpaCy

 spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.

-If you’re working with a lot of text, you’ll eventually want to know more about it.
-For example, what’s it about?
+When we work with a lot of text, we soon want to know more about it.
+For example, what is it about?
 What do the words mean in context?
 Who is doing what to whom?
 What companies and products are mentioned?
 Which texts are similar to each other?

-spaCy is designed specifically for production use and helps you build applications that process and “understand” large volumes of text.
+spaCy is designed for production use and helps us build applications that process and "understand" large volumes of text.
 It can be used to build information extraction or natural language understanding systems, or to pre-process text for deep learning.

 spaCy feature overview table showing NLP capabilities including tokenization, POS tagging, named entity recognition, and dependency parsing